Chris Johnson (basketball, born 1985): 2022–23 season

 On August 23, 2022, Johnson signed with Taipei Fubon Braves of the P. League+.

+2023–24 season

+Johnson returned to Taipei Fubon Braves for the 2023–24 season.

 2024–25 season

 On July 24, 2024, Johnson signed with New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
 On April 3, 2025, Johnson was not registered in the 2024–25 TPBL season final rosters.
 But Johnson would play for 2025 Basketball Champions League Asia-East.
-On June 8, New Taipei Kings announced that Johnson left the team.
+On June 8, New Taipei Kings announced that Johnson had left the team.

+2025–26 season

+In January 2026, Johnson joined Al-Nassr BC in Saudi Arabia.

+On April 9, 2026, Johnson signed with the Auckland Tuatara for the 2026 New Zealand NBL season, returning to the franchise for a third stint.